 The botanical genus Salix comprises about 200 species in addition to the white willow tree.
 The most commonly known are the following:

-- The weeping willow tree (Salix babylonica L.) is used as an ornamental tree.
+- The weeping willow tree (Salix babylonica L.) is an ornamental tree.

-- The wicker willow (Salix fragilis L.) is also called the black wicker.
+- The wicker willow (Salix fragilis L.) is called the black wicker.

 - The red willow tree (Salix purpurea L.) has medicinal applications similar to the white willow tree.